Skip to main content

 Read more about this option in this help article.

 It is now possible to share courses within your organisation!
 This is a great way to share and showcase material created by your organisation.
-In addition, it is a nice starting point for new users within your organisation to get started.
+In addition, it is a nice starting point for new users within your organisation.

 and can immediately view the content, or start their own course based on the existing course.

-Read more about this feature in this help article.
+Read more about this feature in this help article and see what the benefits could be for your organisation in this Grasple Academy article.

 For example:

 You can also use this to ensure students can view/read the description of the course.
-When this is to intrusive (which we can imagine), you leave the setting disabled.
-In that case only a button will be shown which opens a popup with the description.
+If this becomes too intrusive (which we can imagine), you can leave the setting disabled.
+In that case, only a button will be shown which opens a popup with the description.

 You can now have multiple answer fields per question in an exercises.
 This allows you to ask students to provide multiple answers (e.g. the value of two unknowns in an equation) and check them all at once.
 You can use this both in subjects and tests and can be combined with all other types of features: parameters, specific feedback, decision trees, etc.

 We are happy to announce that we added another round of improvements to the graphing interface.
-As of today it is possible to improve the accessibility of your content by adding a title or an alternative text to a chart.
+It is now possible to improve the accessibility of your content by adding a title or an alternative text to a chart.
 In addition, you can now choose the aspect ratio for the axis of the graph, allowing you to easily graph circles using parametric lines:

 For more information about the currently available configuration options check out this section of the help article on parameterised graphs.

-We have build additional options on top of the extension to add different types of items to your (parameterised) graphs.
-As of now it is possible to style your lines and points with improved coloring and different types of styles!
+We have built additional options on top of the extension to add different types of items to your (parameterised) graphs.
+As of now, it is possible to style your lines and points with improved coloring and different types of styles!

 In addition, you gain more control over how the lines on the axis are displayed.
 For more information about the currently available configuration options check out this section of the help article on parameterised graphs.

 Grasple allows a deep integration to your LMS with LTI 1.3 Advantage, including the Grade & Assignment Services.
-Via the LTI integration we sync grades to your LMS if you setup LTI link to the tests within your Grasple course.
+Via the LTI integration, we sync grades to your LMS if you set up an LTI link to the tests within your Grasple course.

 Until now, grades were only synced after the grade integration was setup.
-This resulted in a problem for teachers since it required a setup of all the LTI links at the start of the course for grade syncing to work easily without too much hassle.
-Good news: we fixed this now!
+This resulted in a problem for teachers since it required setting up of all the LTI links at the start of the course for grade syncing to work easily without too much hassle.
+Good news: we have now fixed this!

-From today on we automatically sync any grades retro-actively as soon as we see that an LTI Link to a Grasple test has an LMS grade-item associated to it.
-This means that as soon as you add the grade-item to your LTI link, all previous and future grades will be synced automatically.
+We now automatically sync any grades retro-actively as soon as we see that an LTI Link to a Grasple test has an LMS grade-item associated with it.
+This means that, as soon as you add the grade-item to your LTI link, all previous and future grades will be synced automatically.

 Parameter conditions can be used to ensure that values generated for a parameter are within a certain range, and adhere to certain conditions.
 Up until now it was only possible to apply such conditions to a single numeric value.
-To allow for better expressions and easier filtering we added support to filter lists and matrixes in the conditions of parameters:
+To allow for better expressions and easier filtering, we added support to filter lists and matrices in the conditions of parameters:

 The condition for the list parameter means: make sure all numbers in the given list are smaller than or equal to 2.
-Similar conditions can now be applied to matrixes as well.
+Similar conditions can now be applied to matrices as well.

 If you want to know more about what you can do with parameters and the options for conditions please check out this help article.

-It has long been possible to create line graphs based in parameters to enhance your questions in exercises.
-To make it possible to create even richer content we have extended the list of what is possible to plot inside a (parametrized) graph.
-As of today you can:
+It has long been possible to create line graphs based on parameters to enhance your questions in exercises.
+To make it possible to create even richer content, we have extended the list of what is possible to plot inside a (parametrized) graph.
+You can now:

 • plot a point in a graph